Sign up online for the Ireland West Duathlon Series

 - Corporate section: This section is open to participants that WORK or are employed by the same company, the 4 best placings regardless of gender count towards the team’s total.
 It’s possible to be placed in both Corporate and club sections.

 - Fair play is considered a must at all events.

 - The Rules of the Road must strictly be adhered to.

-- The Referee or the experienced person appointed will officiate the event and may warn or disqualify a participant if there are seen to be competing dangerously or breaking the goodwill and spirit of the series.
+- The Referee or the experienced person appointed will officiate the event and may warn or disqualify a participant if there are seen to be competing dangerously or breaking the rules or goodwill and spirit of the series.